Egmont National Park: Climate

 The park is located on the west coast of the North Island and is exposed to prevailing winds from the west or northwest.
 Moist westerlies from the Tasman Sea create orographic precipitation when they reach Mount Taranaki and the adjacent Pouākai and Kaitake ranges.
 Southerly winds are also common.
 The elevation varies from around 100 m to 2500 m, leading to a wide range of climatic conditions.
 At low elevations around the Kaitake Range, the climate is mild and humid, with average annual rainfall of 1.5 m.
 The higher elevation areas of the park experience annual rainfall of 6.3 to 7.5 m.
 Peak daily rainfalls of 0.5 m have been recorded.
-At the summit of Taranaki Maunga, the average wind speed is around 40 km/h.
+At the summit of Mount Taranaki, the average wind speed is around 40 km/h.
 Above 1000 m, gale force winds and blizzards are common, and the mountain is known for severe windchill conditions because of the combination of low temperatures, moisture and high wind speeds.
 Icy conditions are common at higher elevations.

 The high annual rainfall and a mild coastal climate at lower elevations supports a temperate rainforest covering the foothills.
 The forest that is unusual nationally because of the total absence of beech trees (genus Nothofagus).